Three key suspects involved in BJYM leader murder arrested | Law-Order

 - India

-Three key accused in the Bharatiya Janata Yuva Morcha leader Praveen Nettar murder case have been arrested, a senior police officer said.
+In a major breakthrough, three key accused in the Bharatiya Janata Yuva Morcha leader Praveen Nettar's murder case have been arrested, a senior police officer said on Thursday. ''Dakshina Kannada police have secured the three persons who were part of the hit squad in Bellare case in the murder of Praveen Nettar.
+We had definite information so we have arrested them from Talapady on the Karnataka-Kerala border,'' the Additional Director General of Police Alok Kumar said.

-''Yes they have been arrested.
-We will share details later...,'' Rishikesh Bhagwan Sonwane, the superintendent of police of Dakshina Kannada rural district told PTI.

-Police sources said the trio, who had allegedly hacked Nettar to death three weeks ago in Nettaru village near Bellare in Dakshina Kannada district were arrested from neighbouring Kerala.
-Those arrested persons hail from Sullya and Puttur in Dakshina Kannada district, they added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)